arnisoph/saltstack-java-formula/README.rst

 java-formula
 ============

-Salt Stack Formula to set up and configure Java, a computer programming language aimed to waste your memory
+Salt Stack Formula to set up and configure Java, a computer programming language best to waste your memory

 NOTICE BEFORE YOU USE
 ---------------------